 A great way to work up your cardiovascular system, swimming involves control of breath.
-This in turn helps your body to turn up its heart rate.
+This, in turn, helps your body to turn up its heart rate.
 Heart rate is equally proportionate to the number of calories you burn while exercising.
 The higher the heart rate, the greater the body will deliver oxygen to your muscles.
 This also allows your body to lower cholesterol levels.

 Tip to Toe Form of Exercise

 Swimming involves the movement of all your body right from head to toes.
 Whether it’s your breathing involvement, hands, muscles, or legs, each part of the body takes part.
-The water resistance plays its part as well.
+The water resistance plays its role as well.
 Your muscle groups are working together to beat the water and move forward to improve your muscle strength.

 Burns More Calories